Automattic/woocommerce-payments/docs/state-machine.md

 ### Validator

 Since we have a config, we can incorporate a validator to validate the config before processing the state machine in the development environment:
+- Ensure that each element of $config is a valid State class.
 - Ensure that a Final_State must not have a next state.
 - Ensure that an Async_State must have both incoming and outgoing transitions.
 - Ensure that an Internal_State must have a next state.